-Traditionally donuts are fried, but when you bake them you are cutting down on the grease and keeping them light.
-Don’t worry though, with the lemon baked directly into the donuts and used as a glaze, these desserts won’t be lacking in taste and as a bright lemon flavor.
-The lemon zest brings a bright boost of citrus, complementing the baking spices of nutmeg and cinnamon.
+Traditionally donuts are fried, but when you bake them it's the best way to cut down on the grease and keep them light.
+Don’t worry though, with the lemon baked directly into the donuts and used as a glaze, these homemade lemon donuts won’t be lacking in taste and as a bright lemon flavor.
+The lemon zest brings even boosts the citrus, complementing the baking spices of nutmeg and cinnamon.

 Flour: the best type of flour to use in this recipe is all-purpose flour

-Sugar: You can use regular cane sugar or brown sugar.
+Sugar: You can use regular granulated sugar or brown sugar.